FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/support_tools.md

 ### Using command line

-In command line, enter: cft\_support collect \[options\]
+In command line, enter: `cft_support collect` `[options]`

 Options:

 - --help: Display this help and exit.
 - --cat-filter: Filter the CFTUTIL LISTCAT output.
-See [LISTCAT](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listcat_command), or enter CFTUTIL HELP CMD=LISTCAT, to view available parameters.
+See [LISTCAT](../../c_intro_userinterfaces/about_cftutil/monitoring_cftutil_intro/listcat_command), or enter `CFTUTIL HELP CMD=LISTCAT`, to view available parameters.
 - --cat-debug-filter: Filter the CFTUTIL LISTCAT CONTENT=DEBUG output.
-This option overrides --cat-filter.
+This option overrides `--cat-filter.`
 - --no-core-analysis-gdb: Do not use gdb to analyze the cores. *Unix only*
 - --no-core-analysis-dbx: Do not use dbx to analyze the cores. *Unix only*